 Grand Tour Europa: Explorers, tourists, refugees, global shoppers, exiles, migrants, stateless persons and other adventurers, what do they have in common?

-Grand Tour Europa is a research project that started in the context of a residency
+Grand Tour Europa is a research project that started in the context of a residency period at the Jan van Eyck Institute in Maastricht (NL).

 The Acropolis and its surrounding Archeological Sites,